-High Efficiency Image Format, or HEIF, is a brand-new picture format (.heic) in iOS 11 that could assist you compress photos without losing the quality of the images.
+High-Efficiency Image Format, or HEIF, is a brand-new picture format (.heic) in iOS 11 that could assist you in compressing photos without losing the quality of the images.
 In light of this, Apple provides a solution for iOS 11-powered smartphones to the issue that photos take up a lot of storage space on iOS devices.

 The size of the images captured will be reduced in the following ways if an iPhone is configured to generate HEIC/HEIF images:

-Step 2 - Selecting "Camera" > "Formats" will give you access to the extra camera capture formats "Most Compatible" and "High Efficiency."
+Step 2 - Selecting "Camera" > "Formats" will give you access to the different camera capture formats "Most Compatible" and "High Efficiency."

 Step 3 - Decide whether you want "High Efficiency" or not.
-It must be noted that employing the high efficiency HEVC/HEIF format will aid you to shoot videos and photographs with smaller file sizes.
+It must be noted that employing the high-efficiency HEVC/HEIF format will aid you in shooting videos and photographs with smaller file sizes.
 For the 'Most Compatible' capture setting, always use JPEG/H 264.

-It should always be mentioned that the only Apple Devices that are compatible with this method that are running iOS 11 are the iPhone X, iPhone 8 Plus, iPhone 8, iPhone 7 Plus, iPhone 7, iPad Pro (10.5 inch), iPad Pro 12.9 inch (2nd generation), and after.
+It should always be mentioned that the only Apple Devices that are compatible with this method that is running iOS 11 are the iPhone X, iPhone 8 Plus, iPhone 8, iPhone 7 Plus, iPhone 7, iPad Pro (10.5 inches), iPad Pro 12.9 inch (2nd generation), and after.
 In iOS 11, HEIF is covered in all pertinent details.

 Advantages of Compressing Your Photographs:

 1. By making the files that store your photos smaller in size, you may be able to free up a significant amount of space on your iPhone.
-In order to preserve space, it is best to delete the original images and then purge the folder containing the deleted images.
+To preserve space, it is best to delete the original images and then purge the folder containing the deleted images.

 Additionally, remember that a picture's quality will decline as its file size is reduced.
 As demonstrated below, one of these three images was reduced in size before being resized: